Wednesday, August 13, 2025

 Both Elijah and Rebekah had great semesters in college.
 They each did well in their classes.
 Finals ended yesterday and now we wait for final grades.
 We can already see that, once again, Rebekah got straight A's.
 Elijah's teachers are a little bit farther behind in posting results.
 We know he is getting either A's or high B's in all his classes.
 Rebekah is taking the summer off from college but Elijah is taking two classes this summer.

-Elijah made this keychain in class.
+Elijah made this keychain in class and gave it to Grandma for her birthday.

 Pets